alexander-perucci/jquery.numbervalidation/README.md

     }
 });
 ```
 This `validnumber` function return `true` or `false` if and only if the value of the input is valid for the `rules` setted.
-Since that the parameter `setting` is setted a `false`, the error message is not show on the Html input.
+Since that the parameter `setting` is setted a `false`, the error message is not shown in the Html input.

 ## Reporting an Issue